-The Group is also exposed to cash flow interest rate risk in relation to variable-rate bank balances (Note 23) and variable interest rate linked structural deposits (Note 19).
+The Group is also exposed to cash flow interest rate risk in relation to variable-rate bank balances (Note 24).

 The Group currently does not have an interest rate hedging policy.
 However, the management monitors interest rate exposure and will consider other necessary action when significant interest rate exposure is anticipated.